rashidshamloo/food-log/README.md

 ## Conclusion

 I enjoyed working with RSC (React Server Components) and Server Actions.
-When using them, there's no need for a state management library like Redux and the response time is fast since the processing is done on the server and the server has a much faster connection to the databse as well.
+When using them, there's no need for a state management library like Redux and the response time is fast since the processing is done on the server and the server has a much faster connection to the database as well.
 I'm not sure if every part of a bigger application can be implemented using them but for this project, they worked great.

 ## Tech Stack
 - TypeScript